gyanmishra/CNR_pipeline/README.md

 This pipeline processes paired-end raw CUT&RUN/ChIP sequencing reads from the mouse to generate BAM, bedGraph and bigwig files.
 After processing the reads, it also includes a script to perform peak calling using macs2.

-This pipeline is tested to work in UTSW BioHPC
+This pipeline is tested to work only in UTSW BioHPC.
 \
-This pipeline has 2 major components :
+This pipeline has 2 major components:

 ## Processing of Raw reads